-Animal Alternative Technologies is a recently founded B2B technology-licensing start-up spun-out of the University of Cambridge.
+Animal Alternative Technologies is a recently founded B2B start-up at the University of Cambridge.
 In collaboration with world-leading expert advisers, it was created by Bioengineers and Scientists passionate about saving our planet and the lives in it using cutting-edge biotechnology.
-Using Cambridge University's state-of-the-art research facilities, and international, interdisciplinary network, we hope to continue the long legacy of shaping the world at the institution which has produced the most Nobel Laureates.

 THE CO-FOUNDERS OF

 Get to Know Us

 Clarisse Beurrier is a Joint Honours graduate in Biological Sciences and Management from Imperial College London, who organised the world's 1st Cellular Agriculture Hackathon and worked for Higher Steaks which made the world's 1st cultivated bacon and pork belly.
 After winning a New Harvest grant, Clarisse finished an MPhil in Bioprocess Modelling and Life Cycle Assessment for Cultured Meat production at the University of Cambridge.
 She has a plethora of invaluable industrial experience, having worked for Ethifinance, the Good Food Institute, Sandvik, Higher Steaks, Sustainable Seaweed, etc.